-Item Description Vote Required Abstentions and Broker Discretionary Voting Page 1 Election of two Class I directors A majority of the votes cast by the shares entitled to vote Abstentions and broker non-votes will have no effect on the outcome of this proposal.
-Z 2 Approval of an Amendment to the Company's Articles of Incorporation to increase the number of authorized shares of A majority of shares entitled to vote on the matter (i.e., shares outstanding) The failure to vote, as well as abstentions and broker non-votes, will be counted as votes "AGAINST" this proposal.
-39 common stock from 150,000,000 to 187,500,000 Under New York Stock Exchange rules, the matter is considered routine so brokers will have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
-3 Approval of amendments to the Company's 2016 Equity and Cash Incentive Plan Votes cast FOR by the holders of shares present and entitled to vote must exceed the votes cast AGAINST Abstentions and broker non-votes will have no effect on the outcome of this proposal.
-41
+Item Description Vote Required Abstentions and Broker Discretionary Voting Page 4 Approval of an amendment to the Company's Articles of Incorporation to increase the number of authorized shares of common stock from 187,500,000 to 250,000,000 A majority of all shares entitled to vote on the matter (i.e., shares outstanding) must be cast FOR this proposal The failure to vote, as well as abstentions, will have the same effect as votes cast "AGAINST" this proposal.
+Under New York Stock Exchange rules, the matter is considered routine so brokers will have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
+Therefore, we do not expect any broker non-votes.
+50 5 Approval of the amendment and restatement of the Company's 2016 Equity and Cash Incentive Plan Votes cast FOR by the holders of shares present and entitled to vote must exceed the votes cast AGAINST Abstentions and broker non-votes will have no effect on the outcome of this proposal.
+Under New York Stock Exchange rules, the matter is considered non-routine so brokers will not have discretion to vote upon the matter in the absence of instructions from the beneficial owner.
+Broker non-votes will have no effect on the outcome of this proposal.
+52

-Because there are only two directors nominees subject to vote at the Annual Meeting for two director seats, this is an uncontested election.
-Under our governance documents, if the number of nominees for director exceeds the number of directors to be elected, directors shall be elected by a plurality of the votes cast by the shares entitled to vote in the election.
-In the event an incumbent director fails to receive a majority of the votes cast (unless, as provided above, the director election standard is a plurality of the votes cast), the incumbent director shall promptly tender his or her resignation to the Board.
+Under our governance documents, in the event an incumbent director fails to receive a majority of the votes cast, the incumbent director must promptly tender his or her resignation to the Board.
 The Nominating and Corporate Governance Committee of the Board will make a recommendation to the Board on whether to accept or reject the resignation, or whether other action should be taken.
 The Board, taking into account the recommendation of the Nominating and Corporate Governance Committee, will determine whether to accept or reject such resignation, or what other action should be taken, within 100 days from the date of the certification of election results.